Chinimala/42-tests/README.md

 Check outputs manually.
 Cat the "testput..." files to check use of fd in ft_put... functions.

 # Usage of gnl test
+[ NEW AND BETTER TESTER FROM TRIPOUILLE/JGAMBARD, WITH MALLOC AND SEGFAULT CHECKS --> https://github.com/Tripouille/gnlTester.git ]
 Copy test-gnl.c in gnl repo and run "gcc -D BUFFER_SIZE=10 -Wall -Wextra -Werror get_next_line.c get_next_line_utils.c test-gnl.c && ./a.out".\
 Check outputs manually.
 Change BUFFER_SIZE.
 Set to 32 for tests with lines of length BUFFER_SIZE / +1 / -1.